OMAC: A Holistic Optimization Framework for LLM-Based Multi-Agent Collaboration: Methodology

 As discussed in Section \ref{sec:pro_def}, agent functionality and collaboration structure are fundamental components of MAS.
 For the holistic optimization of such systems, we identify five key dimensions: two related to agent functionality and three concerning the collaboration structure, as detailed below:

 \begin{itemize}[leftmargin=*]

 \item \textbf{Optimizing existing agents (Fun-1).} This dimension focuses on refining an existing agent within the current MAS.
-Specifically, the goal is to optimize the agent's instruction prompt and/or its associated few-shot examples (in few-shot learning settings) to enhance its task-specific performance.
+Specifically, the goal is to optimize an agent's functionality through components such as instruction prompts, few-shot examples, tool-use policies, and memory management, thereby improving its task-specific performance.

 \item \textbf{Optimizing construction of new agents (Fun-2).} This dimension addresses the creation of new agents.
-Specifically, given the task context and existing MAS configuration, the objective is to generate and optimize the instruction prompt and/or few-shot examples used to power a new LLM-based agent.
+Specifically, given the task context and existing MAS configuration, the objective is to generate and optimize the functional components like the instruction prompt used to power a new LLM-based agent.
 This newly constructed agent will then be integrated into the existing MAS, targeting to enhance the overall collaborative capability in completing the given task.

 \item \textbf{Optimizing candidate agent selection (Str-1).} This dimension involves selecting suitable candidate agents from all available agents given the specific task before the collaboration.
-Specifically, the objective is to optimize the instruction prompt of an LLM-based controller.
-This prompt directs the controller to identify the most beneficial subset of agents for the multi-agent collaboration process, a decision informed by the provided task context and functionalities of existing agents.
+Specifically, the objective is to optimize an LLM-based controller.
+This controller is instructed to identify the most beneficial subset of agents for the multi-agent collaboration process, a decision informed by the provided task context and functionalities of existing agents.

 \item \textbf{Optimizing dynamic agent participation (Str-2).} This dimension concerns the dynamic selection of agents for participation at individual steps of the multi-step collaboration.
-Specifically, the objective is to optimize the instruction prompt of an LLM-based controller to choose the most suitable agents from the candidate team for participation in the current collaboration step.
+Specifically, the objective is to optimize an LLM-based controller to choose the most suitable agents from the candidate team for participation in the current collaboration step.
 In contrast to Str-1, this controller additionally incorporates output solutions from previous agents as contextual input, enabling the dynamic selection of agents anticipated to contribute most effectively and efficiently at the current step of multi-agent collaboration.